Search the Collection

 Sitter in 25 portraits

 Artist associated with 12 portraits

 John Gibson, a sculptor who had no formal training, arrived in Rome in 1817 to become an apprentice in the studio of Antonio Canova, Italy's leading sculptor.
 It was there that he met fellow apprentice, Richard James Wyatt who became a life-long friend.
 Establishing a studio together, the two would begin the working day with breakfast at Caffé Greco, the regular haunt of the British academy members.
 Drawing his inspiration from Rome's plethora of antique sculptures, Gibson gradually perfected a distinct neoclassical style that would make his name in both Rome and London.
-The Royal Academy elected Gibson a Royal Academician in 1836.
+Despite his continued stay in Italy, the Royal Academy elected him a Royal Academician in 1836.